5 Strategies to Prevent Rear-End Collisions in Trucking

 By Northland Advantage

-Whether you are an owner/operator or manage an entire fleet, it's important to understand why rear-end collisions occur and how to take preventive measures to reduce the risk - and the potential costs - of these collisions.
+It’s important to understand why rear-end collisions occur.
+Then learn how to take preventive measures to reduce the risk – and the potential costs – of rear-end collisions.

-Speeding, aggressive driving, following too closely and blind spots, which are risks for anyone on the road, put a trucker at an even greater risk of rear-end collisions.
-A truck takes longer to stop than a car, and the stopping distance increases with the size and weight of the truck and its cargo.
-Drivers must give themselves plenty of margin for error to prevent the need for a hard stop and a potential accident.
+Speeding, aggressive driving, following too closely and blind spots – which are risks for anyone on the road – put a truck driver at an even greater risk of rear-end collisions.
+A truck can take longer to stop than a car, with potential stopping distance increasing with the size and weight of the truck and its cargo.
+That’s why truck drivers must give themselves plenty of margin for error to prevent the need for a hard stop and mitigate a potential accident.

-These five strategies can help you lower your risk of rear-end collisions now and over the long term:
+These five strategies can assist you in lowering your risk of rear-end collisions:

-Drivers who plan their routes in advance may be better able to focus on their driving.
-They can also anticipate trouble spots on the road and take proactive measures to minimize potential hazards or avoid them altogether.
+Drivers who plan their routes may be better able to focus on their driving.
+They can also anticipate trouble spots on the road and take proactive measures to cut potential hazards or avoid them altogether.

 As convenient as these services are, they can also be a major distraction to drivers.
 Be sure to instruct your drivers to find a safe, off-road place to park before checking directions, using a mobile phone or interacting with a GPS device designed for trucks that alerts drivers to potential hazards such as low bridges, dangerous roads and restricted routes.

-These technologies have led to significantly lower crash rates, according to the Insurance Institute for Highway Safety.
-Forward collision-warning systems plus automatic braking are particularly effective, reducing rear-end collisions by 50% and rear-end collisions with injuries by 56%.4
+These safety technologies have led to significantly lower crash rates, according to the Partnership for Analytics Research in Traffic Safety.
+Forward collision-warning systems plus automatic braking are particularly effective.

-While traditionally used to monitor vehicle location and travel duration, current-day telematics systems provide valuable insights into driving behavior, including at-risk speeding, hard braking, phone distraction and more.
-You can use this data to recognize and reward safe drivers, and to offer coaching and safety incentives to those whose performance needs improvement, which can translate to fewer accidents and reduced costs for your business.
+While used to check vehicle location and travel time, telematics systems produce valuable insights into driving behavior, including at-risk speeding, hard braking and phone distraction.
+You can use this data to reward safe drivers and to offer coaching and safety incentives to those whose performance needs improvement.
+This can translate to fewer accidents and reduced costs for your business.

-Provide mandatory training to all new employees and an annual refresher to current employees that stresses the importance of avoiding distractions, maintaining a safe following distance, driving at a safe speed, taking a break when drowsy or fatigued, parking safely and other safe practices.
-Offer follow-up coaching based on insights from your telematics and video programs, and counseling whenever critical events occur.
+Provide mandatory safety training for all new employees and conduct an annual refresher for current employees, too.
+Stress the importance of avoiding distractions and maintaining a safe following distance.
+Remind them about driving at a safe speed and taking a break when drowsy or fatigued.
+Also review safe parking and other safety practices.
+Use insights from your telematics and video programs to offer coaching.
+Whenever critical events occur, provide appropriate counseling.

 View of cars and trucks driving down interstate